-Do not drink tap water, or use it for brushing teeth, unless it has been boiled, filtered or chemically disinfected.
-Use bottled water and avoid ice cubes unless you’re sure they’ve been made with clean water.
-The same applies to salads and raw vegetables, as these are easily contaminated by soil and may not have been washed in clean water.
+Do not drink tap water, or use it for brushing teeth, unless it has been boiled, filtered, or chemically disinfected.
+Use a refillable water bottle with a filter or, if necessary, bottled water.
+Additionally, avoid ice cubes unless you’re sure they’ve been made with clean water.
+The same applies to salads and raw vegetables — these are easily contaminated by soil and may not have been washed in clean water.
 Eat fruit that can be peeled.

 All hot food should be served piping hot and not left exposed to the air for any length of time.
 Avoid leftovers or anything that appears to have been reheated.